 - minimise litter or contamination of waste treatment facilities by not using single-use plastics

-The Plan for Plastics will be delivered over the short (2020 to 2023) and medium-term (2024 to 2026) and will be complemented by voluntary approaches.
+The Plan for Plastics will be delivered over the short (end of 2021) and medium-term (by the end of 2022) and will be complemented by voluntary approaches.

 - thick plastic bags